jazzband/django-oauth-toolkit/docs/index.rst

 Welcome to Django OAuth Toolkit Documentation
 =============================================

-Django OAuth Toolkit can help you providing out of the box all the endpoints, data and logic needed to add OAuth2 capabilities to your Django projects.
+Django OAuth Toolkit can help you by providing, out of the box, all the endpoints, data, and logic needed to add OAuth2 capabilities to your Django projects.
 Django OAuth Toolkit makes extensive use of the excellent `OAuthLib <https://github.com/idan/oauthlib>`_, so that everything is `rfc-compliant <http://tools.ietf.org/html/rfc6749>`_.